Next Level Programme

 - work for/with a LAS Member or LAS Network Associate

-- have between 4-6 years’ experience working in the sector and would not yet define yourself as working at senior management level
+- have between 4 to 6 years’ experience working in the sector and would not yet define yourself as working at senior management level.

-We especially welcome applicants who self-identify as being a POC (person of colour), working class and/or disabled.
+We especially welcome applicants who identify as being a POC (person of colour), working-class or disabled and their intersections.

-The programme is aimed at arts professionals working for/with an organisation within the literature, languages & publishing sector and is not open to full-time writers.
-You are, however, eligible to apply if you’re a writer and you also work as an arts professional within the sector and you meet the eligibility criteria above.
+The programme is aimed at arts professionals working for/with an organisation within Scotland’s literature, languages & publishing sector and is not open to full-time writers.
+You are, however, eligible to apply if you’re a writer and you also work part-time or full-time as an arts professional (sometimes called arts admin) with or for a literature or languages organisation in Scotland and you meet the eligibility criteria above.

 We’ll cover the costs of: